 Depending on the complexity of your process and tracking needs/requirements, you may still need some level of programmer/developer support to complete landing pages.
 It would be great to add more of the “easy to use” features so we could eliminate the more costly resources and still accomplish the content/sales lead gen goals. https://www.g2.com/products/hubspot-cms-hub/reviews/hubspot-cms-hub-review-4275986

-HubSpot Marketing Hub really solves any “problem” you face with regards to building an inbound marketing strategy.
-It gives you every vein and channel you need to be successful with engaging your audiences with inbound content.
+HubSpot Marketing Hub really solves any “problem” you face with regard to building an inbound marketing strategy.
+It gives you every vein and channel you need to be successful in engaging your audiences with inbound content.
 The major benefit is that, for the most part, it is fairly simple to use and learn. https://www.g2.com/products/hubspot-cms-hub/reviews/hubspot-cms-hub-review-4270540

 “Thanks to HubSpot’s “Tasks” feature, I can easily set up a list of calls for the day, or week, and create follow-up Tasks as my calls are logged.
 It’s a great organizational and time-saving feature.
 If you are anything like I am as an inside sales professional, there’s nothing better in terms of helping you hit your call goals for the day.”

 “I suppose if you’re used to using a tool that’s designed to use one specific task then there are things that can seem a bit limited in some ways on HubSpot.
 Having said that, they’re always developing features and they welcome product ideas so it’s always improving as a platform.”